-“I cannot estimate to what extent the color of the work in the two-dimensional reproduction correlates with that of the three-dimensional original.
-I can only perform a color value analysis.
+“I cannot assess to what extent the color of the artwork in the two-dimensional reproduction is relevant to that of the original three-dimensional work.

-Francesco De Prezzo’s work examines some experiential concepts of artistic production, arguing the way in which objects and works of art interact with our vision.
+Francesco De Prezzo’s work examines some experiential concepts of artistic production, arguing how objects and artworks interact with our vision.

-His practice uses cancellations, erasures and blocks to engage directly with the audience to subvert the nature of the image, exploring the role of the viewer as a complicit figure in a process
+His practice directly engages with the public to subvert the nature of the image, exploring the role of the viewer as a complicit figure in a process of constructing the visible.

 Re-cognition notoriously marks the transition from ignorance to knowledge.
 Recognising, therefore, is not the same as coming into contact for the first time, nor does it need words: Recognition is almost always mute.

-to something that comes before, a pre-existing awareness that makes the transition from ignorance to knowledge possible.
-Recognition occurs when an earlier awareness flashes before us, causing a sudden change in our
+comes before, a pre-existing awareness that makes the transition from ignorance to knowledge possible.
+Recognition occurs when an earlier awareness flashes before us, causing a sudden change in our understanding.

 And yet that flash cannot happen spontaneously; it cannot flare up without its lost other.
 Therefore, the resulting knowledge is different from discovering something new; instead, it derives from becoming aware of yet unexpressed potential. ”